gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/access-control.md

 ### Creating a group

 Group creation is currently performed by Information System Administrators.
-Please get in touch and we can help facilitate this for you.
-You can lodge a request for a new group using the Issue Template [here](https://github.com/gbrrestoration/mds-is-issues/issues/new?assignees=&labels=new+group%2Ctriage&template=request-a-new-group.md&title=%5BNew+Group+Request%5D+).
+For help requesting a group, see [groups](../../groups).

 ### Group Access typical dataset configuration examples